 A multidisciplinary course: emphasis on anthropological, political, economic, cultural, and historical issues.
 Assume that the "Americas" are a geographic and cultural unit whose apparent diversity represents various indigenous peoples with an overlay of European patterns of colonialism, including slavery.
 Meets Gen Ed - Global Cultural Perspectives.
 Meets World Cultures Requirement.
-3 hours lecture.

 An analysis of representations of women in film and fiction with a special focus on the process of identity construction.
 Representations of women from pre-Columbian times to the present will be studied in relation to their use in the perpetuation of ideologies.
 Intended as an overview of the social history of women in Latin America.
 Meets Gen Ed - Global Cultural Perspectives.
 Meets World Cultures Requirement.
-3 hours lecture.

 Prerequisite(s): LALS 201.
 Involves intensive reading, field work and research that focuses on a specific area of Latin American and Latino Studies.
 Topic must be selected by the instructor; may be a more advanced and centered treatment of a lower level course.
-1 hour lecture, 2 hours other.